New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 - In the last 3 months, have been to the doctor, had tests completed, or received treatment for any illness or ailment?

-Many people have pre-existing conditions, so that last one is tough for a lot of seniors to answer yes to.
+Many people have pre-existing conditions, so that last one is tough for a lot of seniors to answer no to.
 If you can’t, then the AARP Funeral Insurance Program has another, more expensive option called AARP Level Benefit Term Life.

 Compare and buy